Are you a US healthcare professional?

 INDICATION

-For eligible, commercially insured patients, the REACH4RYTELO Copay Program offers savings up to $10,650 per calendar year.* There are no income requirements to participate in the program.
+For eligible, commercially insured patients,* the REACH4RYTELO Copay Program offers savings up to $10,650 per calendar year subject to certain conditions.
+There are no income requirements to participate in the program.

 Terms and conditions apply.
 See Patient Copay Program Brochure for full terms and conditions.